ant-design/ant-design/docs/react/replace-moment.en-US.md

 title: Replace Moment.js
 ---

-## How to use DatePicker with customize date library like dayjs？
+## How to use DatePicker with a custom date library like dayjs

 Consider of bundle size, you can replace momentjs with customize date library.
 We provide two ways to customize date library: